curveElementElementElement functions can be customized with set and show rules.

 the previous segment ended.

-Bézier curve control points can be skipped by passing none
+Bézier curve control points can be skipped by passing none or

-automatically mirrored from the preceding segment by passing auto
+automatically mirrored from the preceding segment by passing auto.

 Example